UTOR-VIRT-DATA-PT-10-2020-U-B-TEAM-6-FP/Final-Project/readme.md

 To better understand our dataset, our initial step was to plot the various variables against each other to discover any potential relationships among the variables using Tableau.
 Unfortunately due to the nature of the dataset, it was difficult to find any obvious relationships other than plotting the two outcome variables against each other, where it showed a diminishing returns type plot; the theory here is that low ratings is associated with low downloads i.e. game is poor therefore performance is also poor, up until a certain threshold where ratings do not relate as strongly with downloads.
 Further analysis is done via machine learning to assist with better analysis.

+Description of analysis phase of project:

+Our initial analysis was to find out our shape of data including finding their respective distributions/quartiles and to scope out if there were any obvious trends (there weren't anything popping out of the page).
+Most of our initial analysis was done via graphing and can be seen in our Tableau dashboard (see link further below).

+Technologies Used:

+-Python
+	-Sklearn
+	-Plotly
+	-Pandas
+	-Numpy
+	-Date Time
+	-Pyodbc
+-Microsoft SQL
+-Tableau

 Google slides link: https://docs.google.com/presentation/d/1YsTrKkXzDnzWGElksHiISTcvOJJ-okg0IZHveucjpxA/edit?usp=sharing

 ## Machine Learning Model